zknus/NeurIPS-2023-HANG-Robustness/README.md

 # Adversarial Robustness in Graph Neural Networks: A Hamiltonian Approach

-This repository contains the code for our NeurIPS accepted spotlight paper, *Adversarial Robustness in Graph Neural Networks: A Hamiltonian Approach*.
+This repository contains the code for our NeurIPS 2023 accepted **Spotlight** paper, *Adversarial Robustness in Graph Neural Networks: A Hamiltonian Approach*.

 ## Table of Contents